UnD3rT4keR/prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+The tutorial is very comprehensive so I did not meet any real challenge while completing this prework project.

 ## License